ibm-cloud-docs/schematics/cli-reference.md

 **Example**

 ```
-ibmcloud schematics help -version
+ibmcloud schematics help
 ```
 {: pre}

 ### `ibmcloud schematics version`
 {: #schematics-version}

-List the version of the Terraform command line and {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform that the {{site.data.keyword.bpshort}} command line uses.
+List the versions of all supported open source projects in {{site.data.keyword.bpshort}}, such as the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, Ansible, Helm, and Kubernetes that are used to run {{site.data.keyword.bpshort}} actions on {{site.data.keyword.cloud_notm}} resources.
 {: shortdesc}

 **Syntax**